HorizonAS/modules-activitystream/README.md

 #Activity Stream front-end module

-###Instalation:
+###Installation:

-1. First as always is necessary to clone the repo:
+1. First as always it's necessary to clone the repo:

         git clone git@github.com:natgeo/modules-activitystream.git

-2. Make sure you have ruby installed by running:
+2. Make sure you have Ruby installed by running:

         ruby -v

-3. Then install sass by running:
+3. Then install Sass by running:

         gem install sass